Funding opportunity

 UKRI can offer disability and accessibility support for UKRI applicants and grant holders during the application and assessment process if required.

-The webinars will provide more information about the funding opportunity and give you the chance to ask questions.
-The content covered in the webinars will be the same.
+We held two webinars, on 25 July 2024 and 3 September 2024, to provide more information about the funding opportunity and give you the chance to ask questions.

 Research disruption due to COVID-19